smartprocure/nats-jobs/javascript/README.md

 process.on('SIGINT', shutDown)
 ```

-To gracefully shutdown mutliple jobs you could do something like this:
+To gracefully shutdown mutliple jobs and close the NATS connection call
+`stop` from the object returned by `jobProcessor`.

 ```typescript
 const processor = await jobProcessor()